viimeinen1/amsg/README.md

 ## Add as dependency

-To use the library in your project, add it as a dependency
+To use the library in your project, add it as a dependency.

+The dependency can be seen at https://central.sonatype.com/artifact/io.github.viimeinen1.amsg/aMsg

 build.gradle.kts:
 ```java